Zugamifk/araci/README.md

 #### Araci's Village
 The starting point.
 Destroyed and burning, Araci begins at a shrine.
 A soldier grants him his first weapon and gives him his first quest.

+#### Ruined village
+The village the soldier comes from.
+Contains a portal and a powerful demon, the first boss.
+Killing the demon grant the first offering reward and closes the portal.
+A nearby note describes the locations of other portals and hints at the story of the sorcerers opening the original portal, and how the demons began arriving.

 #### Demon Temple
 At the centre of the map, the this is the location where the Sorcerer's summoned the original portal.
 It is where Araci will face the assassin and later open the portal tto fight the final Demon.

+### Regions / Biomes
+#### Cursed Valley
+A Deep winding valley covered in fog, with many hidden caves and paths.
+Lots of hidden enemies here.
+Many illusions.
+All magic is weaker here.

+#### Fae Marsh
+A large swamp.
+Area is frequently dark.
+Lots of enemies hide in the water to ambush.
+Winding paths cause player to get lost.
+All magic is stronger here.

+#### Windy Cove
+A large beach with lots of sand on the coast of the water.
+Many washed up shipwrecks.
+Enemies come form the ocean or beneath the sand.
+Enhances wind and rain effects.

+#### Canyon Mud Flats
+A dry area with many valleys and steppes.
+Lots of dust and wind.
+Hot area.
+Many areas washed ot by floods

+#### Rocky Meadows
+A grassy plain with rocky outcroppings and hills.

+#### Ruined Temple
+A large stone temple and surrounding buildings.
+Many hidden areas and destructible objects

 ## Enemies
 ### Kappa